PLACES 2019 11th Workshop on Programming Language Approaches to Concurrency- & Communication-cEntric Software

 Call for Papers

 Submissions are invited in the general area of programming language approaches to concurrency, communication and distribution, ranging from foundational issues, through language implementations, to applications and case studies.
 Submissions will be peer-reviewed by a minimum of three reviewers, with the aim of allocating at least one expert reviewer.
 Papers are reviewed based on their novelty, clarity, and technical soundness.
 Submissions must not be submitted for publication elsewhere and must be formatted in EPTCS format, containing a maximum of 8 pages (with no restriction on bibliography or appendices, which the reviewers need not read).
-There will be a formal proceedings in as an issue of EPTCS.
+Accepted papers will be published as an issue of EPTCS.

 Submission link: https://easychair.org/conferences/?conf=places2019